 Step Action Timescale 1.
-Repair requests and response times If the service user telephones the CSC they will be offered an appointment at first contact.
+Repair requests and response times If the service user telephones the CSC team, they will be offered an appointment at first contact.
 By all other methods (including via the website, email or in person), an appointment will be offered once the Works Order has been raised - if access to the property is required.
 If the system is unavailable at the time of the user telephone call, the appointment will be communicated to the user once the system is available, normally within 24 hours of contact (there is possibility this may be longer in certain circumstances).
-Immediately If the work has to be sent to an external contractor then the customer should be informed that the external contractor will notify them of an appointment date/time.
-The CSC must ensure it: • identify the tenure of the service user; and • check whose responsibility the repair is using the available information on OneSanctuary and Appendix 1 of the Repairs and Maintenance - Group Procedure as guidance.
-Within 24 hours of contact During call 1a.
-Identification of repair need: The following must all be adhered to by CSC prior to ordering a repair/inspection: Repairs must be diagnosed as accurately as possible at the time of reporting the repair.
+If the work has to be sent to an external contractor, then the customer should be informed that the external contractor will notify them of an experiment.
+Immediately Within 24 hours be informed that the external contractor will notify them of an appointment date/time.
+The CSC team must ensure it: identify the tenure of the service user; and check whose responsibility the repair is using the available information on SAP and Appendix 1 of the Repairs and Maintenance - Group Procedure as guidance. of contact During call 1a.
+Identification of repair need: The following must all be adhered to by CSC team prior to ordering a repair/inspection: Repairs must be diagnosed as accurately as possible at the time of reporting the repair.
 The tenancy information must be consulted to ensure repairs are not being completed on gifted items.
-Installations still under warranty or guarantee - OneSanctuary must be checked at the time of raising the works order to ensure this is adhered too.
-Where there are serious or persistent repair issues, the record of 'repair history' must be consulted so as to assist with diagnosis and also to avoid wasted effort through unnecessarily repeated inspections by the Surveyor.
-The CSC must contact the relevant Surveyor to discuss any issues/concerns relating to the above.
+Installations still under warranty or guarantee - SAP must be checked at the time of raising the works order to ensure this is adhered too.
+Where there are serious or persistent repair issues, the record of 'repair history' must be consulted so as to assist with diagnosis and also to avoid wasted effort through unnecessarily repeated inspections by the Maintenance Surveyor.
+The CSC team must contact the relevant Maintenance Surveyor to discuss any issues/concerns relating to the above.
 All within 24 hours of telephone contact and before a works order is raised